 If you buy into the negativity that all articles are now worth $10, you won’t earn more.
 So ditch your pre-conceptions for starters.

-What can you do to locate the better writing gigs?
+What can you do to find better-paying freelance writing jobs?
 Here are three tips:

 1. Swim in a smaller pool